nden/astropy/docs/wcs/index.rst

 Introduction
 ============

+World Coordinate Systems (WCSs) describe the geometric transformations between one set of coordinates and another.
+A common application is to map the pixels in an image onto the celestial sphere.
+Another common application is to map pixels to wavelength in a spectrum.

-`astropy.wcs` contains utilities for managing World Coordinate System (WCS) transformations in FITS files.
-These transformations map the pixel locations in an image to their real-world units, such as their position on the sky sphere.
-These transformations can work both forward (from pixel to sky) and backward (from sky to pixel).
+astropy.wcs contains utilities for managing World Coordinate System (WCS) transformations defined in several elaborate `FITS WCS standard`_ conventions.
+These transformations work both forward (from pixel to world) and backward (from world to pixel).

-It performs three separate classes of WCS transformations:
+For historical reasons and to support legacy software, `astropy.wcs` maintains two separate application interfaces.
+The ``High-Level API`` should be used by most applications.
+It abstracts out the underlying object and works transparently with other packages which support the
+`Common Python Interface for WCS <https://zenodo.org/record/1188875#.XnpOtJNKjyI>`_, allowing for a more flexible approach to the problem and avoiding the `limitations of the FITS WCS standard <https://ui.adsabs.harvard.edu/abs/2015A%26C....12..133T/abstract>`_.

+The ``Low Level API`` is the original `astropy.wcs` API.
+It ties applications to the `astropy.wcs` package and limits the transformations to the three distinct types supported by it:

 - Core WCS, as defined in the `FITS WCS standard`_, based on Mark Calabretta's `wcslib`_.
 (Also includes ``TPV`` and ``TPD``